DmitryMyadzelets/epicx/journal/week 23.md

 $$T_{cold} = 5.55 * Q_c - 71.93 + 0.59 * T_{hot}$$

-Assuming we need constant heat removal, it follows that:
+Assuming we need constant removal:
 $$T_{cold} = const + 0.59 * T_{hot}$$
 I.e. for PE-16 with current 2.1A **1&deg;C change at the hot side results in 0.6&deg;C change at the cold size**.